 Effects of the Covid-19 Pandemic on Different Sectors in Turkey

 In this study conducted across 42 categories, it was observed that interaction rates decreased in more than half of the examined categories.
 In the first weeks of March, the effects of the coronavirus pandemic were not strong in many categories; however, by the third week, more severe changes began to occur.
-Some categories managed to reverse the situation with effective discount campaigns they conducted during this period.
+Some categories managed to reverse the situation with effective discount campaigns they launched during this period.

 Initial Negative Effects Were Observed in the Service Sector